The Good Son

 Kushner now shifted attention to the question of police reform, an issue brought to the fore by the killing of George Floyd.
 By late June, he believed he was making good progress.
 He had helped develop an executive order to encourage police departments to better train officers and track misconduct.
 He was convinced that he could lead the nation to a sensible middle ground that would help mend its rifts.

-He felt like the spirit of his efforts were captured by a White House event where the families of victims of police violence had the chance to recount their suffering to top law-enforcement representatives.
+He felt like the spirit of his efforts was captured by a White House event where the families of victims of police violence had the chance to recount their suffering to top law-enforcement representatives.
 The civil-rights lawyer Lee Merritt, who is representing Ahmaud Arbery’s family, attended the event with his clients.
 He described it as the spiritual equivalent of a “funeral.”
 Tears flowed; a sheriff wrapped his arms around a grieving mother.
 Kushner considered this the healing moment that the nation deserved.

+Ibram X. Kendi: Is this the beginning of the end of American racism?

 The moment, however, quickly dissipated.
 A police-reform bill he supported was roundly rejected by Democrats.
 The executive order he had touted merely incentivized police departments to adopt suggested reforms.
 And although Kushner may have enjoyed observing a moment of healing at the White House, he certainly hadn’t impressed the value of healing on the president; Trump spent the next month dismissing the Black Lives Matter movement as a “symbol of hate” and defending the Confederate flag.